psyofme/psyofme.github.io/contact.md

 ---
 layout: page
 title: Contact
-description: Get in touch with Mr. An Van Nguyen and the Inner Space team.
+description: Get in touch with Mr. An Van Nguyen and the psyofme team.
 permalink: /contact/
 ---